Child Support Attorney – Encinitas

 Some parents also agree on additional child support add-ons.
 Common agreed upon add-ons include extracurricular activity expenses, school tuition, travel expenses and any other child expense.
 These expenses may or may not be ordered depending on the financial circumstances of the parties.

-Call now for a Free Consultation with an experienced San Diego Child Support Lawyer.
+Call now for a Free Consultation with an experienced Vista Child Support Lawyer.

 Modification of California Child Support Orders